hj-n/zadu/docs/backends.md

 planned package-managed peak memory, and provider-native batch width.
 Device framework allocators can retain pools outside that estimate; use isolated peak RSS or device-profiler measurements when capacity planning.

+Registered T&C, class-aware T&C, and MRRE specifications request the paired selected-rank resource.
+The NumPy provider builds it in exact bounded blocks and retains `O(nk)` indices, cross-space ranks, and membership masks.
+MLX and PyTorch still expose their explicit full-ranking capability, but selected-rank execution falls back to NumPy until a native paired implementation is available;
+the resource record makes that boundary visible.

 Cold time includes first framework/device initialization.
 Warm time measures a reused provider after that initialization.
 Neither should be substituted for